Bank of America Cash Rewards vs. Blue Cash Preferred Card from American Express

 Whether you have a road trip in your future, commute a long distance to work each day or simply drive to run errands, a gas rewards card is a great way to earn cash back on a major everyday purchase.
 Two popular options are the Bank of America Cash Rewards card and the Blue Cash Preferred card: The Bank of America Cash Rewards card offers 3 percent cash back on gas (on up to $2,500 in combined gas, grocery and wholesale purchases each quarter), and the Blue Cash Preferred card offers 3 percent cash back at U.S. gas stations.
 Both cards pay 1 percent cash back on general purchases.

-In addition to the bonus rate on gas, the Bank of America Cash Rewards card offers a 2 percent bonus on grocery and wholesale club purchases (on up to $2,500 in combined gas, grocery and wholesale purchases each quarter) and a $150 sign-up bonus when you spend $500 in the first 90 days – all without charging an annual fee.
-The Blue Cash Preferred card, by contrast, offers a 6 percent bonus at U.S. supermarkets and a $200 welcome bonus, but also charges a $95 annual fee.
+In addition to the bonus rate on gas, the Bank of America Cash Rewards card offers a 2 percent bonus on grocery and wholesale club purchases (on up to $2,500 in combined gas, grocery and wholesale purchases each quarter) and a $200 sign-up bonus when you spend $500 in the first 90 days – all without charging an annual fee.
+The Blue Cash Preferred card, by contrast, offers a 6 percent bonus at U.S. supermarkets and a $200 welcome bonus after spending $1,000 in the first three months, but also charges a $95 annual fee.

 Which card is better?